ZeeReviewz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Priming And Painting:

-For painting the primed car, practice the paint spray on the scrap material to held professional control over the spray direction and application.
+For painting the primed car, practice the paint spray on the scrap material to hold professional control over the spray direction and application.
 Use side-to-side motion while working from the top to bottom direction.

 A single paint coat can take 20 to 60 minutes to properly set on the surface of the car.
 Add further 3 to 4 coats with proper curing and setting time.
 For storing the paint sprayer, clean it thoroughly after completing the paint coats.